Stationary solutions in the small-$c$ expansion of GR: Field equations

 where the $L$ tensor is understood to be evaluated in this limit ($L \to L_{|_{N_i=0}}$, etc.).
 This system strongly constrains the solution space.
 The only subleading field that appears explicitly at this order is the vector field $A_i$, which arises from the NLO part of the shift vector.
 The $\delta N_i$ equation is therefore the main feature that distinguishes the full NLO theory from the magnetic truncation, in which $N^i=0$ and no NLO vector field is present.
 In this sense, the full NLO theory already exhibits a richer structure by allowing rotational degrees of freedom.
 Furthermore, the remaining NNLO field equations are simplified in the stationary limit as follows:

 where, in addition to $L$, the $F$ tensor is understood to be evaluated in this limit ($F \to F_{|_{N_i=0}}$, etc.).
-These field equations are our starting point as we discuss various non-trivial background solutions in the bulk of the paper.
+These field equations are our starting point for discussing various nontrivial background solutions in the main text.